-You'll be shown how to create your manifesto at candidates briefing.
+You'll be shown how to create your manifesto at candidates briefing and we'll also be running a training session filled with manifesto writing tips.

 Your manifesto is your opportunity to convince students to give you their vote.
 Most students voting in the KeeleSU Elections won't know you personally, so you need to explain who you are, why you are standing and what you hope to achieve.